-List Items Related Party Category Service Category Year Ended December 31, 2022 Year Ended December 31, 2021 Operating expense Subsidiaries Service Rendering \$ 23,302 \$ 24,500
+List Items Related Party Category Service Category er Ended ember 31, 2022 er Ended ember 31, 2021 Operating Subsidiaries Service \$ 23,302 \$ 24,500 expense Rendering

 The Company commissions the subsidiary to render customers services on its behalf.
 The contract-based prices are determined respectively and payment terms is net 30 days from the end of the transaction month.